Genesy-AI/tech-assignement-cristian/docs/improvements.md

 ## ⚙️ Installation instructions

-Installation instructions of my take-home assesment.
+Installation instructions of my take-home assessment.

 1. Please go to backend/
 2. Duplicate env.sample to .env
 3. Fill the .env with the urls and api_keys provided in /README.md